umccr/htsget-rs/htsget-search/README.md

     * CRAM: File must end with `.cram`; paired with CRAI index, which must end with `.cram.crai`.
     * VCF: File must end with `.vcf.gz`; paired with TBI index, which must end with `.vcf.gz.tbi`.
     * BCF: File must end with `.bcf`; paired with CSI index, which must end with `.bcf.csi`.
-* VCF files are assumed to be BGZF compresssed.
+* VCF files are assumed to be BGZF compressed.
 * BGZF compressed files (BAM, CRAM, VCF) can optionally also have a [GZ index][gzi] to make byte ranges smaller.
     * GZI files must end with `.gzi`.
     * See [minimising byte ranges][minimising-byte-ranges] for more details on GZI.